Beverly (singer)

 Beverly Lumbres Caimen (born June 20, 1994), known mononymously as Beverly (ビバリー), is a Filipino pop singer based in Japan under the Avex Trax label.
-She is known her various soundtrack appearances, such as "Be the One" in Kamen Rider Build and "Koko" in Pokémon the Movie: Secrets of the Jungle.
+She is known for her various soundtrack appearances, such as "Be the One" in Kamen Rider Build and "Koko" in Pokémon the Movie: Secrets of the Jungle.

 Early life

-Beverly Caimen was born on June 20, 1994 in Calamba, Laguna, Philippines as the third child to Ramon Vega Caimen and Leticia Valdez Lumbres, having a brother and two other sisters.
+Beverly Caimen was born on June 20, 1994, in Calamba, Laguna, Philippines as the third child to Ramon Vega Caimen and Leticia Valdez Lumbres, having a brother and two other sisters.
 Beverly began singing at the age of 5 when her mother sent her to school and found out she had a talent for it.
 She joined her school's choir at the age of 7 and began taking voice lessons at 9 when her mother found time.
 It was around this time she entered her first singing competition, but she didn't win.
 Even so, her mother encouraged her to continue as she needed more experience.
 She graduated from Batangas State University with a B.S. in Psychology.

+Personal life

+Beverly Caimen married her non-celebrity boyfriend on November 05, 2024.